 - Ns: max(1,nB/T)

-- Nn : number of paging narrowbands (for P-RNTI monitored on MPDCCH) or paging carriers (for P-RNTI monitored on NPDCCH) provided in system information
+- Nn : number of paging narrowbands (for P-RNTI monitored on MPDCCH) or paging carriers (for P-RNTI monitored on NPDCCH) determined as follows:

+If UE supports group WUS and gwus-Config-r16 is present in system information:

+- if gwus-ProbThreshList and gWUS-GroupsForServiceList are present in system information, this is the number of paging narrowbands (paging carriers) that support group WUS with service-based grouping.

+- else, this is the number of paging narrowbands (paging carriers) that support group WUS.

+else, this is the number of paging narrowbands (paging carriers) provided in system information.

 - UE_ID:

 If the UE supports E-UTRA connected to 5GC and NAS indicated to use 5GC for the selected cell: